ashacekar/Customer-Loyalty-Index-For-Hotel-Data/README.md

 2. MongoDB
 3. Node.js

+Clone and download this project folder.

 Pre-Requisites:
-Install following libraries by npm command for the project: npm install express npm install body-parser npm install mongodb npm install mongoose
+Install following libraries by npm command for the project:
+1. npm install express
+2. npm install body-parser
+3. npm install mongodb
+4. npm install mongoose

+Ensure these installations create a "node_modules" directory in project folder

 Features:
 1. Hotel customers can give feedback for the services and accomodation provided by the hotel